Mega Millions: October 2013 format change

 The odds for winning the $1 prize, 1 in 21, reflected the possibility of matching none of the white balls, but matching the Mega Ball.

 The annuity—which was 20 annual payments (no cash option was available) when The Big Game began—changed from 26 equal yearly installments to 30 graduated annual payments (increasing 5 percent yearly) with the format change on October 19, 2013.

 October 2017 format/price point change

-On October 28, 2017, the price of a Mega Millions play doubled, to $2, the first drawing under the current price point was October 31, 2017.
-The Mega Millions double matrix changed, from 5/75 + 1/15 to the current 5/70 + 1/25.
+On October 28, 2017, the price of a Mega Millions play doubled, to $2, the first drawing under that price point was October 31, 2017.
+The Mega Millions double matrix changed, from 5/75 + 1/15 to the existing 5/70 + 1/25.
 The starting jackpot became $40 million, with minimum rollovers of $5 million.
 The "Megaplier" option (which again is not offered in California) was retained, with an adjustment to its multipliers.
 (The final jackpot for the $1 version was $30 million, which was not won, the initial jackpot for the new version would still be $40 million with a jackpot hit.)

 Mega Millions' non-California prize tiers effective October 28, 2017 (old prizes in parentheses, changed amounts in boldface) for a $2 base play: